200 South Hamilton Road

 RESOLUTIONS:

-RES-0015-2025 A RESOLUTION DECLARING THE CITY OF GAHANNA'S INTENT
+A RESOLUTION DECLARING THE CITY OF GAHANNA'S INTENT TO

-BRIDGE REPLACEMENT PROJECT (ODOT PROJECT NO. 116417)
+REPLACEMENT PROJECT (ODOT PROJECT NO. 116417) AND

-PARTICIPATORY AGREEMENT WITH THE OHIO DEPARTMENT
+AGREEMENT WITH THE OHIO DEPARTMENT OF TRANSPORTATION

 President Bowers noted that Resolution No. 0015-2025 was removed from